tuphan-dn/tuphan.dev/src/app/blog/simple-l2-tutorial/page.md

 npx tsc --init
 ```

 Personally, I would like to setup `.prettierrc.json` for auto-indent when saving in VSC.
+And also `.gitignore` for git.
 Feel free to skip it.

 ```json label=".prettierrc.json" group="prettier"
 {